Guidelines for Contacting Specialty Career Advisors

 - discuss 4th-year rotations

-For many of the specialties, it is not critical to connect with SCAs in the first two years of medical school.
-However, for the competitive specialties, it is important to understand early on what these specialty pathways require and ways to engage with these departments through shadowing, research, etc. Advice you receive from SCAs will be instrumental in helping you understand this specialty path and how to prepare a strong residency application.
+For many specialties, it is not critical to connect with SCAs in the first two years of medical school.
+However, for the most competitive specialties, it is important to understand early on what these specialty pathways require and ways to engage with these departments through shadowing, research, etc. Advice you receive from SCAs will be instrumental in helping you understand this specialty path and how to prepare a strong residency application.

 - Dermatology